Configure Contentful

 Reference fields

-A reference field is Contentful-specific.
-It is a field within a content type that does not hold its value but instead points to one or more entries.
-The following image has a content type called Page
+A reference field is a Contentful-specific field within a content type that links to one or more entries instead of storing a value directly.
+In the following example, the Page

-reference field is a list of items (content types, such as Hero, Featured, and CTA) found on a page.
+reference field contains a list of items (for example Hero, Featured, and CTA as content types) that make up a page.

 Variation containers

-A variation container is a content type created by Optimizely that is used instead of a value in a reference field.
-In the following image, the Call To Action (CTA) entry replaces a variation container that holds two different CTAs, which is how Optimizely transforms your content model and prepares it for experimentation.
+A variation container is a content type created by Optimizely that replaces a reference field in your content model.
+Instead of linking directly to a single entry, the reference field links to a variation container that holds multiple versions of the content, each representing a different variation, In the following image, the Call To Action (CTA) entry is replaced by a variation container by Optimizely that holds two different CTAs.
+This transformation prepares your content model for experimentation.

 Install the Optimizely app in Contentful